 3.7 HISTORICAL EVALUATION OF STATUS ACROSS LRP METHODS

 We compared annual estimates of SMU status relative to LRPs for the range of LRP estimation options considered in this case study (Figure 3.18).
 For all aggregate abundance-based LRPs, we used LRPs estimated using a probability threshold of p = 0.5 (i.e., a 50% probability that all CUs would have status above their lower benchmark).
 We used the following labelling convention when comparing historical status estimates across LRP estimation methods: “Metric” : “LRP Method” : “CU Status Method”.
 ‘Metric’ refers to the choice of whether to base an LRP on the proportion of CUs above red CU status (Prop) or on aggregate SMU-level abundance (Abund).
-The ‘LRP’ method only applies to aggregate-abundance based LRPs, for which is can be logistic regression (Logistic) or projection-based (Proj).
+The ‘LRP’ method only applies to aggregate-abundance based LRPs, which can be logistic regression (Logistic) or projection-based (Proj).
 Finally, the ‘CU Status Method’ can be based on the Pacific Salmon Status Scanner in which CU abundance-based benchmarks are based on one of the two Ricker models (Scanner-Ricker or Scanner-priorCap).
-Or, when only a single benchmark is used to characterize CU status, it can be based on S estimated from one of the two Ricker models (Sgen-Ricker or Sgen-priorCap) or the IFCRT target (IFCRT).
-For example, when referring to an aggregate abundance-based LRP that is estimated via a logistic regression fit to historical CU status, with CU status estimated relative to S from the base Ricker model, we label it as “Abund: Logistic: Sgen_Ricker”.
+Alternatively, when only a single benchmark is used to characterize CU status, it can be based on Sgen estimated from one of the two Ricker models (Sgen-Ricker or Sgen-priorCap) or the IFCRT target (IFCRT).
+For example, when referring to an aggregate abundance-based LRP that is estimated via a logistic regression fit to historical CU status, with CU status estimated relative to Sgen from the base Ricker model, it was labelled “Abund: Logistic: Sgen_Ricker”.

 We show historical results for three types of proportional LRP methods: using the proportion of CUs with Pacific Salmon Status Scanner status > red (e.g., Prop: Scanner-Ricker), using the proportion of CUs with abundance > Sgen (e.g., Prop: Sgen-Ricker), and using the IFCRT distributional target status (Prop: IFCRT) .
-Holt et al. (in review) recommend that the Pacific Salmon Status Scanner be used to assess status; however, we show results for the single metric S and IFCRT approaches to demonstrate how the two approaches differ.
+Holt et al. (in review) recommend that the Pacific Salmon Status Scanner be used to assess status; however, we show results for the single metric Sgen and IFCRT approaches to demonstrate how the two approaches differ.
 This comparison is of interest because our aggregate abundance-based LRPs use status estimates based on a single metric rather than the Pacific Salmon Status Scanner status estimates.

 In addition to the LRP estimation methods presented so far in this case study, we include the full WSP assessment that was conducted in 2014 as an option for estimating CU status for use in a proportion-based LRP.
 We label this case “Prop : WSP-2014”.
-SMU status would have been assessed as being above the LRP at this time as all CUs were assessed as amber or green.
+SMU status would have been assessed as being above the LRP at this time as all CUs were assessed as amber or amber/green.

 In general, estimated LRP breaches coincided with low points in the aggregate abundance time series (2000, 2005 - 2007 and 2015-2017).
 However, there were differences among methods in the years that SMU status was estimated to be below the LRP, as well as a couple methods for which status was never estimated to be below the LRP (Prop: Sgen-Ricker and Abund: Logistic: IFCRT).